RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 <br>
 With resilience, you can see <b>Amber Heard's Good Character</b> from an archived official website: http://web.archive.org/web/20120118112943/http://amberheardofficial.com/

-- The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was after 2 years of researching social media and after months of looking into the surface of witness interference.
+- The below Open Letter with over <a href="https://amberopenletter.com/">300 Organizations and Experts</a> was 2 years after witness testimony at the NGN Case and after months of looking into the surface of witness interference.
 Long-term, it's essential for <b>ethical review. </b>

 <i><b>What ARE Hollywood Fixers?</b> -
 <br>They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - pulling both ends, causing perpetual terror and chaos -